Noa James: Music career

-Rapping since the age of 13, Noa James began his musical journey as a successful battle rapper who quickly became known for his brutal punch lines and sharp tongue.
+Rapping since the age of 13, Noa James began his musical journey as a battle rapper who quickly became known for his brutal punch lines and sharp tongue.
 After 5 years in the battle circuit, Noa realized that he wanted success as an artist and although he was young he knew he had a big story to tell.

-Over the years James' autobiographical rhymes have made him a pioneer in the art of storytelling and although his powerful stage presence and large stature has made him a force to be reckoned with, it is the size of his heart, that has remained most imminent.
-Not only making a name for himself as an artist, Noa is also widely known as a leading force in Southern California's Inland Empire underground hip hop movement.
+Over the years, James' autobiographical lyrics have established him as a significant figure in storytelling.
+He is known for his personal character, often cited as a primary trait, Noa is often recognized within Southern California's Inland Empire underground hip hop movement.

-Under Black Cloud Music, Noa, along with five other likeminded and passionate artists have been breaking the mold and starting a musical movement that is undeniable and worthy of its growing success.
+Under Black Cloud Music, Noa, along with five other artists have been breaking the mold and starting a musical movement.
 After the release of several independent mixtapes before his Black Cloud affiliation in May 2010, Noa released his first official album on the label entitled Beautiful Darkness, which was well received and respectably noted by both his fans and peers.
 It was a project of love and labor and showed both sides of James' personality and elaborate mind.
 Beautiful Darkness is now available in several record stores throughout Los Angeles, the Inland Empire, and Las Vegas.

 In May 2011, James released Intelligent, Elegant, Elephant: Humble Power, a project that generated quite a larger buzz digitally following his anticipated debut performance at a major hip hop music festival, Paid Dues in San Bernardino, California.
 During this time, James also was featured on the front cover of IE Weekly, a weekly magazine sister to LA Weekly, followed by his feature on XXL Magazine's The Break, in early July.

 In the start of 2014, James departed ways from the independent label Black Cloud Music and is now a fully independent artist.
 Also March 2014, James put together the first Common Ground tour presented by his promotion company BrickToYaFace, which also featured Curtiss King and Stevie Crooks.
 This was just the beginning for James as an independent artist and going 100% with his promotion company as a talent buyer.
 As James continued to book more notable shows & continue to grow his Common Ground showcase through his promotion company BrickToYaFace he also released a collab project with Curtiss King.
 As a duo, they are Pterodactyl Jones.
 Pterodactyl Jones was released on iTunes and other major outlets in November under Murs’ new record label, Label316.